-Ministerial statement no. 688: Jandakot Mound groundwater resources (Government of Western Australia 2005a) sets environmental water provisions in the form of water level criteria at 23 groundwater-dependent sites across the Jandakot Mound.
-These comprise of 10 wetland, nine terrestrial phreatophytic vegetation (bushland) and four rare flora sites across the Jandakot, Perth and Cockburn groundwater areas (Figure 1).
-Phreatophytic vegetation is vegetation that uses groundwater to meet at least part of its water needs.
+Key conditions in Statement no. 688 include environmental water provisions in the form of water level criteria at 23 representative sites across the Jandakot Mound.
+These comprise 10 wetland, nine terrestrial phreatophytic vegetation and four rare flora sites across the Jandakot, Perth and Cockburn groundwater areas (Figure 1).
+Phreatophytic vegetation uses groundwater to meet at least part of its water needs.
+On the Swan Coastal Plain, native vegetation that occurs within 10.5 m depth to groundwater is considered to be phreatophytic.

-The conditions and commitments under Part IV of the Environmental Protection Act 1986 were first established in 1992 to manage how groundwater is abstracted for public water supply and the expected growth in private licensed use.
-Since then, the conditions and commitments have been revised to remove sites where environmental values were lost due to causes other than abstraction (see Appendix A).
-These include reduced rainfall due to climate change, land clearing and disturbance related to changed land use.
+The conditions and commitments under Part IV of the Environmental Protection Act 1986 were first established in 1992 to ensure that the significant environmental values of the Jandakot Mound were protected from significant impacts from groundwater abstraction for public water supply scheme and private licensed use.
+In 2005, the conditions and commitments were revised to remove sites where environmental values were lost due to causes other than abstraction (see Appendix A).
+These included sites that had been affected by land clearing for development and other land use changes.

-The most recent revision in 2005 resulted in removal of 15 sites and amended water level criteria at five sites.
-The water level criteria at the current sites represent contemporary environmental water provisions suitable for protecting significant environmental values of groundwater-dependent ecosystems on the Jandakot Mound.
+The 2005 revision resulted in the removal of 15 sites and the amendment of water level criteria at a further five sites.
+The water level criteria at the 23 current sites have been established to ensure that wetland surface water levels and groundwater levels in areas of phreatophytic vegetation stay within a range necessary to protect the stated environmental values of that site.

-Since the merging of the Department of Water, Department of Environment Regulation and the Office of the Environmental Protection Authority in July 2017, the Department of Water and Environmental Regulation has become the proponent of Ministerial Statement no. 688.
-To ensure there is no possible apprehension of bias, the Director General will not be involved in monitoring compliance with the Statement.
+Since the merging of the Department of Water, Department of Environment Regulation and the Office of the Environmental Protection Authority in July 2017, the Department of Water and Environmental Regulation has become the proponent of Ministerial statement no. 688.
+To ensure there is no possible apprehension of bias, the Director General of the Department of Water and Environmental Regulation will not be involved in monitoring compliance with the Statement.
 The Executive Director, Compliance and Enforcement has been formally delegated to exercise the duties under the Act.